 Replace New Tires

-Some people do not believe that new tire replacement can be one of the popular reasons for tire rubbing.
+Some people do not believe that new tire replacements can be one of the popular reasons for tire rubbing.
 There is always a potential risk here, although you have followed all the manual’s tire specifications.

 For example, it happens when your old model is no longer available, and you have to choose a similar type instead.
 Your new tire design can be slightly different from the old one regarding tread pattern, tire dimensions, tire size, or shoulder construction.